 Make a note of ingredients that need to be used ASAP and plan meals, including those first.

 (our ultimate home bundle has an inventory sheet to help with this!).

 Planning your Meals – A Step-by-Step Guide

 To help you on your journey to a stress-free month, we have some free printables for you!

-[Step 1] Get input
+[Step 1] Get input from your household

-Look, you already have a bunch of meals to add to your list, without breaking a sweat!
+Look!
+You already have a bunch of meals to add to your list, without breaking a sweat!